| Title: | Dynamic Structural Equation Models |

 A matrix of predicted values with dimensions and order corresponding to

-is provided, or tsdata
+argument newdata is provided, or tsdata if not.

 Predictions are provided on either link or response scale, and